 Blessed are the poor in spirit: for theirs is the kingdom of heaven.

 Blessed are the meek: for they shall posses the land.

 Blessed are they who mourn: for they shall be comforted.

 Blessed are they that hunger and thirst after justice: for they shall be satisfied.

 Blessed are the merciful: for they shall obtain mercy.
 Blessed are the pure of heart: for they shall see God.

 Blessed are the peacemakers: for they shall be called the children of God.

 Blessed are they that suffer persecution for justice' sake, for theirs is the kingdom of heaven.

+CONFIRMATION REVIEW WORKBOOK

+Use the "Everything A Confirmed Catholic Should Know" to answer this workbook.
+Do NOT use the internet.

-Student Name: Check one
+Student Name: RE SA

 Parent Signature:

-Basic Truths
+"I affirm that I have reviewed my c hild's Summer Workbook."

-A. Our Living God
+B A. Our Living God asic Truths

 1. Who is God?

-2. We can know God through our
+2. We can know God through our .

 3. What is the Bible?

-5. What is the biole:

-4 is the first part of the Bible, which has 46 books.
+4 is the first part of the e Bible, which has 46 books.

 5 is the second part of the Bible, which has 27 books.

-6. Name the first book of the Bible in the Old d Testament
+6. Name the first book of the Bible in the Old T estament

-7. Name the last book of the Bible in the Ne w Testament
+7. Name the last book of the Bible in the New Testament

 8. The basic structure of the Bible is:

 The Old Testament The New Testament

 a e

 b f

 C g

 d h

 9. Name the four Gospels

 a

 b

 C

-d